mattmotoki/mattmotoki.github.io/_art/thrill-of-the-arts.md

 ## Technical Implementation
 I like minimalist geometric art and was inspired by [Vulfpeck's Thrill of the Arts album art](https://vulfpeck.bandcamp.com/album/thrill-of-the-arts).
-The idea is simple, basically lines with an increasing vertical offset at around 75% between the endpoints.
+The idea is simple, basically just lines with an increasing vertical offset at 75% between the endpoints.
+A related idea is [here](https://mattmotoki.github.io/art/instant-ramen.html).

 ```python